This is the multi-page printable view of this section. Click here to print.

 • Target IP: IP of the VM server to be deployed

-To release the firewall, follow these steps:
+To disable the firewall, follow these steps.

-1. Main page, click the Management icon at the top right.
-Move to the Tenant Dashboard page.
+1. Click the Admin icon at the top right of the Main page.
+You will be taken to the Tenant Dashboard page.

 3. On the VM Server Group page, click the Firewall Application Guide link.
 The Firewall Application Guide popup window opens.